 I have a bachelor’s degree in Computer Science from the Sofia University where I worked with a large variety of programming languages.
 In a professional setting, I have worked with Powershell and C# before joining Funding Circle.

 I started learning Ruby a month before joining Funding Circle.
 After I joined, I was provided with access to learning materials to get started with Clojure.
-I was assigned a buddy to support my onboarding and help me look for issues.
+I was assigned a buddy to support me during my onboarding and help me look for issues.
 Within the first months, I started working on simpler issues, suitable to a complete beginner and complexity increased gradually.

 The new project has the goal to automate a tedious manual project for one of the other teams in the company.
 My role in it, as a developer, involves research, communication outside of the team, organizing technical discussions regarding development details and, understandably, coding.